CameronD73/529renew/README.md

 (default 2 seconds).
 This should help make 23 and me servers complain less, such as giving error 429 and locking your access.
 (See below for more details)

 ### rounding of base-pair addresses
+This is not a good idea and will be removed at some stage.
 The original _529 and You_ code rounds to the nearest million in order to match early output from 23 and me.
 This is discarding significant information, so the default is no rounding, but can be adjusted if required back to the original.
 A better alternative would be to always save the full address and use the rounding in comparisons.
 The minimum overlap setting now makes this less important.

 ### rounding of centiMorgan values